alventendrawan123/alventendrawan123/README.md

 `Baliola` · `BCC UKDW` · `Smart Contracts` · `Web3`

-> "From a campus lab to the hackathon stage — I build the hard, invisible layers of Web3: the smart contracts, SDKs, and backends that make decentralized apps something people can actually trust and use."
+> "I build the hard, invisible layers of Web3: the smart contracts, SDKs, and backends that make decentralized apps something people can actually trust and use."

 ---